Hacked BigBoss, the biggest Cydia’s repository

 A group of hackers which name itself “Kim Jong-Cracks” gained the access to all packages present in the BigBoss repository and made them available through their own repository.
 As a proof to the hack, the groups made the deb index and BigBoss database available for download, which includes the log file reporting packages and their MD5.

 “The other post more than likely broke rule 1 because it linked the site directly.
 To anyone that didn’t see the post the BigBoss repo was (supposedly) hacked by either an individual or group of people and they have a repo out there with all of BigBoss’s packages (paid and free).
-Their proof.log shows that they have the original MD5 sums,” the news of the hack was spread through Reddit post.
+Their proof.log shows that they have the original MD5 sums,

 “The website and companion repo are using Saurik’s recent “Competition vs Community” as a motivation for their acts,” iDownloadBlog reports, but security experts are skeptical.
 I strongly suggest you to avoid the ripBigBoss repo, despite Kim Jong-Cracks announced that all the apps published are not infected.
 I remind you that it is quite easy for hackers to trojanize legitimate applications initially present in the BigBoss store.